divy95/News-Website/README.md

-# News-Website
-This is a modern news website made using HTML CSS And JavaScript
+This is a modern news website made using HTML CSS And JavaScript And in future scope of this website is that i will use react to make it more fast and handy to use one one of my dream is to give some access to news reader that they can also upload their news and can earn money